moomoo-agency/uni-woo-custom-product-options/readme.txt

 7. screenshot-7.png

 == Changelog ==

+= 4.1.4 =
+* Added: timepicker mode for Datepicker Option
+* Added: 'multiple dates' mode for Datepicker Option
+* Added: 'subscription' product type unlocked for using in the plugin (experimental)
+* Updated: jQuery QueryBuilder script to 2.5.2
+* Fixed: several small style issues

 = 4.1.3 =
 * Added: support for "Popup Maker – Popup Forms, Optins & More" plugin; use popups instead of tooltips